mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > **RECOMMENDATION:** Mandate key updates from clients that are not otherwise
 > sending messages and evict clients which are idle for too long.

+KeyPackages are another source of keying material that must be replaced, because using old KeyPackages is a threat to PCS.
+MLS defends against this problem by having KeyPackages expire, however long KeyPackage lifetime gives poor PCS guarantees.

+> **RECOMMENDATION:** Use a short maximum lifetime for KeyPackages.

 These recommendations will reduce the ability of idle compromised clients to decrypt a potentially long set of messages that might have followed the point of the compromise.